mathiasbredholt/libmapper-arduino/README.md

 # libmapper_arduino
 An Arduino library for using libmapper.
 Works with ESP32 Arduino only.
+Tested with arduino-esp32 v1.0.4.

 ## Installation
 * Unzip libmapper.zip from [releases](https://github.com/mathiasbredholt/libmapper_arduino/releases) into Arduino libraries folder